ysharoda/tog/README.md

 ```
 `tog --help` gives the full options.
 Of specific interest are the following options:
   - `-o` to choose the output mode, which can be one of
-    - `tog`: The output is displayed in tog's syntax.
+    - `tog`: The output is printed in tog's syntax.
 This is the default output mode.
-    - `agda`: The output is displayed in Agda's syntax.
+    - `agda`: The output is printed in Agda's syntax.
-    - `agd-pred-style`: The output is displayed in Agda's syntax.
+    - `agd-pred-style`: The output is printed in Agda's syntax.
 The theories presentations are in predicate style, as in its Agda's standard library.
+    - `lean`: The output is printed in Lean's syntax.
   - `-f` to determine the destiantion folder.
-This folder is used with the `agda` and `agda-pred-style` in which every theory with its related constructions are a module.
+This folder is used with the `agda`, `agda-pred-style`, and `lean` in which every theory with its related constructions are a module.
 In the case of `tog`, all theories are part of the same module, because tog lacks proper import.
 The default destination folder is `./output-generated`.

 ## Input Syntax
 The Syntax of the expressions is adapted from [1].